Seqi/skyranger-site/template/info.md

 ## 'None' Separator:

 The header is separated from the soldier list by the "None" value.
 This value is also used to separate soldiers in the soldier array.
+The first occurrence denotes the end of the header, and is followed by a 'tab' and the number of soldiers in the array.
+Each 'None' afterwards is followed only by a tab.

 ## Format: